dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Add-ADCommonGroupMember.md

 ## PARAMETERS

 ### -Members
-The members to add to the group.
+Specifies the members to add to the group.
 These may be in the same domain as the group or in alternate domains.

 ```yaml
 Type: System.String[]